Gara de Nord Bucuresti (Bucharest North Railway Station) is the largest railway station in Romania.

 In 1928 the station had 6 departure tracks and 4 arrival tracks.

 North Railway Station, the building that should not have existed

 North Railway Station had an impressive destiny witnessing many important historical events.

 The first was the visit of Tsar Alexander II of Russia in 1877.

 In 1943 Marshal Alexander Averescu held a speech in front of the crowd gathered within North Railway Station.

-During the World War II, the North Station played an important part in the Romanian railway network.
+During the World War II, North Station played an important part in the Romanian railway network.

-And it was the main departure point for troops headed to the Eastern Front.
+And it was the main departure point for troops headed to Eastern Front.

 In December 1947, Bucharest North Station witnessed the return in the country of His Majesty King Michael I.

 The most important railway hub in Romania remained standing not only in spite of the 1944 bombings but also of Ceausescu’s initiative to demolish it.